Doncaster–Lincoln line

 The line is part of the former Great Northern and Great Eastern Joint Railway.

 Between Doncaster and Gainsborough the line passes between Finningley and Blaxton.
 There used to be a station at this point and as this is the site of the new Robin Hood Airport Doncaster Sheffield, there has been discussion about constructing a new station to serve the airport.
-Planning permission for a station was granted in 2008.
+Planning permission for a station was granted in 2008, but no construction work was ever started.